Azure/batch-shipyard/docs/75-batch-shipyard-credential-encryption.md

 `cert create`) members such that they do not need to be generated each time encryption is required.

-Step 3 is optional, but one may invoke `cert add` with `shipyard.py` to add the certificate to the Batch account specified in the credentials json file.
+Step 3 is optional to perform explicitly, but one may invoke `cert add` with `shipyard.py` to add the certificate to the Batch account specified in the credentials json file.
 If `encryption` is enabled, then this `cert add` action is automatically invoked for every subsequent `pool add`.

+**Note that encryption is not applied retroactively to existing pools.**
+If you are adding encryption to your global configuration file, please make sure that you recreate pools for which you wish to schedule jobs to.

 ## Encryption Details
 System-installed `openssl` is used in all certificate, encryption and